MegaV0lt/sendEmail/README.md

 ------------------

 SendEmail is a perl script/program, and only needs to be copied to a directory in your path to make it accessible.
+To install the python version just replace .pl wit .py.
 Most likely the following steps will be sufficient:

 1) Unzip the package sendEmail-v1.XX.zip